Tariq-Monowar/The-Holy-Quran-v2/README.md

 Email:- 2003monowar@gmail.com

 ## Conclusion
 The Holy Quran v2 website is an invaluable resource for anyone interested in reading and studying the Quran.
 With its range of features, multiple language translations, and user-friendly interface, this website provides an ideal platform for deepening your understanding of this essential religious text.
-Whether you are a student of Islam, a researcher, or simply someone seeking to learn more about the Quran, the Holy Quran v2 website is an indispensable tool
+Whether you are a student of Islam, a researcher, or simply someone seeking to learn more about the Quran, the Holy Quran v2 website is an indispensable tool.